ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/rk-development-manual/Product_Design_Process/RK_Series_Development_Boards-Self-Selected_Screen_Adaptation.md

 Modify the rockchip, lane-rate property value in the device tree.
 A value greater than 4 represents the MIPI signal mode/lanes.
 Change it directly to match the screen’s required number of lanes.

-**PS: During actual screen debugging, the provided screen documentation may not be entirely accurate.
-For example, when the screen displays abnormally (color distortion, misalignment), the normal approach is to adjust the pixel format and fine-tune the clock.
-Consider an alternative perspective: during initial debugging, if the screen’s clock frequency is uncertain or its range is unknown, but the display is basically functional, then the clock setting is likely approximately correct.
-If abnormal screen display persists and the normal adjustment approach yields insignificant results, try adjusting the screen’s frame rate: e.g., from 60fps to 30fps, or other values.
-The main idea is to make a broad adjustment to the clock frequency.**
+**Note: During the actual screen adjustment process, the provided screen specifications may not be entirely accurate.
+For example, when the display appears abnormal (such as color distortion or misalignment), the normal approach is to adjust the pixel format and fine-tune the clock.
+However, an alternative way of thinking can be considered: In the initial screen adjustment stage, the exact screen clock frequency or its valid range might be uncertain.
+If the screen displays basically normal, the clock frequency is likely to be roughly correct.
+Conversely, if the screen displays abnormally and the normal adjustment approach yields limited improvement, adjusting the screen’s frame rate may be helpful—for instance, reducing it from 60fps to 30fps, or other values.
+The core idea is to adjust the clock frequency over a broader range in order to troubleshoot.**

 ### HDMI \& eDP Interface: